whaleymar/whalengine/README.md

 - Logger queue that runs on another thread
 - rework controller system to be manually called by Event
 - hot-reloading code (youtube video is bookmarked)
+- convenience methods to get bottom position of a collider component && get center from transform + yhalf
+- a lot of physics stuff (like velocity) is stored as floats even though it could be fixed precision (like nearest tenth of a texel) --> I should use ints for this?

 ## Bugs
+- when player dies, camera dies, which causes a crash
 - isNearZero not working
 - cppcheck issues
 - depth test broken for Draw components (low priority)